terryaney/KatApp/scripts/readme.md

     <input name="iMyInput"/> <!-- KatApp Framework finds this input and adds the required event watchers -->
 </template>
 ```

+There are some scenarios when an input template renders multiple inputs and some of the inputs should not be 'mounted' and 'unmounted' the [`v-ka-nomount`](#v-ka-nomount) directive can be used.
+See the `v-ka-nomount` documentation for more information.

 # Common Vue Directives